basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 "Map" and "Reduce" are phases in the query process.
 Map functions take one piece of data as input and produce zero or more results as output.
-If you're familiar with "mapping over a list" in functional programming style, you're already familiar with "map" steps in a MapReduce query.
+If you're familiar with [mapping over a list](http://hackage.haskell.org/package/base-4.7.0.0/docs/Prelude.html#v:map) in functional programming languages, you're already familiar with the "Map" steps in a MapReduce query.

 ## How Riak Spreads Processing

-The remainder of this page details how Riak implements MapReduce.
-It covers how Riak spreads processing across the cluster, the mechanics of how queries are specified and run, how to run MapReduce queries through the HTTP and Erlang APIs, streaming MapReduce, phase functions, and configuration details.

 When processing a large dataset, it's often much more efficient to take the computation to the data than it is to bring the data to the